About the Lagos State Residents Registration Agency

 Question: Question: What is the difference between the National ID Card and the Lagos State Residency Card?

-The Lagos State Residency card is primarily designed for the administration of the services that the Lagos State Government provides for the people that reside in the State.
-Its objective is to enable efficiency in the allocation of resources to meet the needs of the people.
+The Lagos State Resident Card is primarily designed for the administration of the services that the Lagos State Government provides for the people that reside in the State.
+Its objective is to enable efficiency in the allocation of resources to meet the needs of the citizenry of the State.

 Question: Question: How do we receive the residency card?